queuetue/chawk-gem/README.md

     addr = Chawk.addr(agent,"inventory:popcorn")

-Chawk.add assumes you are requesting full permissions, but you can specifically request :read, :write, :admin, or :full.
+Chawk.add assumes you are requesting full permissions, but you can specifically request :read, :write, :admin, or :full, which will allow specific operations and deny others.

     addr = Chawk.addr(agent,"inventory:popcorn", :read)

+Giving (or taking) permissions from an Addr can be done with the set_permissions method:

+	addr.set_permissions(agent, read, write, admin)

+Setting all three to false removes the Addr from the list of the agent's nodes.

+Addrs can also be given public read and write permissions, which allow agents without relationships to the Addr to manipulate it.
+The methods set_public_read(bool) and set_public_write(bool) set and remove these public permissions.

 The Addr object stores and protects points.
 Points are integers and allow mathematical and statistical operations.